 If you can create a document in Word, you can use WordPress.
 Once your WordPress site is installed, configured, and customized, the rest of it is a breeze.

 What’s the hardest part of being a writer and artist?

 I would have to say, Being Consistent no matter how you are “feeling” at the moment.

 Consistency is hard, no matter the topic 🙂

-I have recently been reading DaVinci’s journals and sketchbooks, and this has made me even more aware of the value of simply drawing and creating, for no reason and with no thought of who may one day see it, or what you might “earn” off of it.
+I have recently been reading DaVinci’s journals and sketchbooks.
+This has made me even more aware of the value of just drawing and creating.
+DaVinci sketched for no reason and with no thought of who may one day see it, or what he might “earn” off of it.

 Do you have a process for creating art or ebooks then?